Acroptilon repens (L.) De Candolle; a.k.a. Centaurea repens L.

 General requirements: Russian knapweed can commonly be found along roadsides, riverbanks, irrigation ditches, pastures, waste places, clearcuts, and croplands, especially in areas of high water tables.
 It is not restricted to any particular soil but does especially well in clay soil.
 Watson (1980) observed that Russian knapweed infestations increased in dry locations but decreased in moist locations due to competition with perennial grasses.

 Distribution: Russian knapweed is found throughout the western United States.
-In Colorado Russian knapweed is widespread in the southwest portion of the state, with scattered infestations elsewhere on both the east and west slope.
+In Colorado, Russian knapweed is widespread in the southwest portion of the state, with scattered infestations elsewhere on both the east and west slopes.

 Historical: Russian knapweed is native to Eurasia, and was probably introduced to North America as a contaminant in crop seed.

 Life cycle: Russian knapweed spreads by creeping horizontal roots and seed.
 Shoots emerge early in spring shortly after soil temperatures remain above freezing.
 All shoot development originates from root-borne stem buds (Watson 1980).
 These buds arise adventitiously at irregular intervals along the horizontal roots.
 Plants form rosettes and bolt in late May to mid-June.
 Russian knapweed flowers from June to October (Zimmerman 1996).
 It does not appear to reproduce extensively from seed.